-How I Sleep in My Car to Save Money on Accommodation Costs
+Car Camping – How to Save Money on Accommodation Costs

-It was by accident, or really lack of planning, that I first slept in my car overnight while on a road trip driving from Melbourne to Sydney.
+It was by accident, or really lack of planning, that I first slept in my car overnight while on a road trip driving in Australia from Melbourne to Sydney.
 What I discovered that night is I am not alone when it comes to sleeping in my car or tent camping for that matter.
-And lots of other people are doing it too.
-So if you heading off on a road trip, here’s how you can sleep in your car to save money on accommodation costs.
+I saw a number of other people doing it too.
+And they are not just sleeping in their car overnight either, they are car camping.
+Yep, car camping.
+So if you are heading off on a road trip, here’s how you can go car camping or sleep in your car to save money on accommodation costs.

 Firstly, My Story of How It Happened

 The drive is usually 11 hours between Melbourne and Sydney, but on this occasion I deviated from the main road to do some sightseeing.
-As afternoon came and went, I was no where near where I needed to be so after having dinner I decided I couldn’t drive any more and began to look for accommodation for the night.
+As afternoon came and went, I was no where near where I needed to be.
+So, after having dinner, I decided I couldn’t drive any more and began to look for accommodation for the night.
 Usually I can drive into a town and find a room in a motel, but not this night.
-Australia was now out of covid lockdown and everyone was travelling.
+Australia was now out of covid lockdowns and everyone was travelling.
+And I mean everyone.
 Everywhere I went had a No Vacancy sign.
 Even the caravan park was overflowing.

-I believe there is only one pro of sleeping in your car and that is it will save you on accommodation costs.
+• I think there is only one pro of sleeping in your car, and that is it will save you on accommodation costs.
 It can save you heaps if you are travelling on a tight budget.
 The money you save can then be spent elsewhere or even allow you to travel for longer.
 Sounds good so far!

 My biggest tip for sleeping in your car is to be prepared for it.
 I wasn’t prepared for my first time, but I am now.
-Before any road trip I think about whether I need to spend the night in my car or will book accommodation.
+Before any road trip and before I do some quick car checks I think about whether I need to spend the night in my car or will book accommodation.
 If I decide to sleep in my car I am sure I am ready by packing some essential items.
-They include the following that can be bought on Amazon or at camping and outdoor specialist stores:
+I have got and keep getting a lot of my travel gear from Amazon, large retail outlets outdoor specialist stores such as Anaconda.
+All the items I mention following I have used during my car camping and they have come in very useful.

 Travel Blanket & Pillow